What Is Soul Fatigue?

 The world claps for your collapse.

 You drag yourself to work sick, they call you dedicated.
-You smile through tears, they call you strong.
-You bleed quietly and they hand you a medal for it (or a pizza party).
+You smile through tears, and they call you strong.
+You bleed quietly and then they hand you a medal for it (or a pizza party as if you couldn’t order yourself a damn pizza if you really wanted one).

-We learn early: softness is weakness.
-Keep quiet, hold it together, and don’t make a scene.
+We learn early that softness is weakness.
+Keep quiet, hold it together, and don’t make a scene, especially not in public.

 But silence rots if you sit in it too long.
 It doesn’t make you noble, it makes you sick.